NK Istra 1961

-Nogometni klub Istra 1961 (Istra 1961 Football Club), commonly referred to as NK Istra 1961, or simply Istra 1961 or Istra, is a Croatian professional football club from Pula, currently playing in the Croatian First League.
+Nogometni klub Istra 1961 (Istra 1961 Football Club), commonly referred to as Istra 1961, is a Croatian professional football club based in Pula, that competes in the Croatian First League.

 It is a common opinion amongst many people that Istra 1961 was founded in 1961 by merging two clubs from Pula, NK Uljanik and NK Pula, forming NK Istra.
 However, NK Istra is not the same club as NK Istra 1961.
 NK Istra 1961, then named NK Uljanik, was founded in 1964.
 NK Istra were competing in Prva HNL since the first season, but were relegated in the 1996–97 season to Druga HNL.
 They were promoted back to Prva HNL in the 1998–99 season, but they were relegated again in the next season, never coming back to Prva HNL.
 Meanwhile, NK Uljanik was in the shadow of NK Istra, but they were promoted to Prva HNL in the 2003–04 season and are the best club in Pula since then.
 NK Istra, now under the name NK Istra Pula, is competing in Prva ŽNL, the fifth football level in Croatia.
 The greatest club success was in the 2002–03 season when they finished runners-up in the Croatian Cup, losing to Hajduk Split 5–0 on aggregate.